cfoellmann/github-wide/README.md

 ### Bug reports

-Open an issue or submit a pull request, please.
+Do __not__ open an issue or submit a pull request to this repo unless it is specific to the fork!

+Go to the upstream repo at https://github.com/mdo/github-wide to contribute to the project.

 ### <3